KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 "PrintJobBlocked","RemovableStorageFileEvent","RemovableStoragePolicyTriggered") //You may want to search for "PnPDeviceAllowed" and "PnPDeviceConnected", too, after configuring Device Control policies, to make sure that the desired activities are allowed and to investigate further activities.
 But for checking for Device Control Blocks, it is not needed.
 ```

-Keep in mind that even after excluding the `PnPDeviceAllowed` `ActionType`, the other possible `ActionType` values still contain activities which may indicating not blocking, but allowing.
+Keep in mind that even after excluding the `PnPDeviceAllowed` `ActionType`, the other possible `ActionType` values still contain activities which may not indicate blocking, but allowing.

 For example, take a look at the following KQL query: